Trump asked China’s Xi to help him win reelection, according to Bolton book

 He also describes a summer 2019 meeting in New Jersey where Trump says journalists should be jailed so they have to divulge their sources: “These people should be executed.
 They are scumbags,” Trump said, according to Bolton’s account.

 Bolton describes in depth the feuding and backbiting among Trump’s cadre of advisers, as well as referring dismissively to Trump son-in-law Jared Kushner’s efforts to get involved in domestic and foreign policy issues.
-Almost every adviser – including Pompeo, Treasury Secretary Steven Mnuchin, former defense secretary Jim Mattis, Former Secretary Mike Pompeo and former UN Ambassador Nikki Haley – comes under the scalpel.
+Almost every adviser – including Pompeo, Treasury Secretary Steven Mnuchin, former defense secretary Jim Mattis, Pompeo and former UN Ambassador Nikki Haley – comes under the scalpel.
 By contrast, Bolton seems to hold himself in high regard and admits few mistakes of his own.

+Bolton describes Trump as callously unconcerned about human rights violations.
+He writes that during an opening dinner of the G-20 meeting in Osaka in 2019 attended only by interpreters, Xi explained to Trump “why he was basically building concentration camps” in a northwestern Chinese province where the government has been interning Uighurs, an ethnic minority.

+According to Bolton, the U.S. interpreter said Trump spoke approvingly of the camps.
+Bolton writes that he was told by Matt Pottinger, a National Security Council official who is hawkish on China, that Trump had said something similar during a 2017 trip to China.

 For Trump, Bolton writes, one singular goal loomed above all: securing a second term.

-“I am hard pressed to identify any significant Trump decision during my tenure that wasn’t driven by reelection calculations,” Bolton writes.

-Bolton says Trump said he wanted out of Afghanistan during his second year instead of his third year so he could blame President Obama for the war.
+Bolton says Trump said he wanted out of Afghanistan during his second year instead of his third year so he could blame his predecessor for the war.
 Screaming about the border wall in a meeting with top advisers in 2018, Trump described why illegal immigration had to go down and the wall had to go up, according to Bolton’s book.

 “I got elected on this issue and now I’m going to get unelected,” Trump said, startling those around him.